Skip to main navigation menu Skip to main content Skip to site footer

 Author Guidelines

 The VJTM welcomes original scholarship from students, alumni, school faculty, pastors, scholars, and other practitioners in the fields of theology and applied ministry.
 Categories of submission include both academic articles and creative/reflective pieces.
-In order to be reviewed by an editor, submissions must follow these guidelines:
+To be reviewed by an editor, submissions must follow these guidelines:

 If the submission does not follow these basic guidelines, it will be returned without being reviewed by an editor.
 For more guidelines specific to type of submission, see below.